How to Grow Your Traffic Exponentially with Pinterest Group Boards

 #2.
-It has a decent number of followers.
+It has a high number of followers.

 Ideally you want to join group boards that have more followers than your account does.
-Again, this will help you put your pins and content in front of more sets of eyes.
+Again, this helps you put your pins and content in front of more people.

 #3.
 It has a decent number of contributors.

-If only 3 or 4 people are pinning to a group board, the feed can get clogged up pretty quickly.
-You won’t be able to pin your own content to it as often without looking like you’re “stealing the show”.
+If only 3 or 4 people are pinning to a group board, the feed can get clogged up pretty quickly with one person’s pins.
+You won't be able to pin your own content to it as often without looking like you're stealing the show.

 #4.
 It has a high re-pin rate.